 Lets face it, anyone can attend some classes, take a test and get a real estate license.
 You want to make sure the Realtor you hire to sell your property has the connections that it takes to not only get the job done but get it done right.

-I will say right off the bat that there are many great agents out there who work solo however there’s no doubt you will get better service if you’re hiring a team like us where there is support and team members helping and backing each other up.
+I will say right off the bat that there are many great agents out there who work solo.
+However there’s no doubt you will get better service if you’re hiring a team like DMG.
+In today’s fast paced market the support of a team is crucial.

-If you’re not looking to short sale your home you may be ok skipping this section however if you are upside down in your mortgage and need to sell using a short sale this Step 8 is a must for you.
+If you’re not looking to short sale your home you may be OK skipping this section.
+However, if you’re upside down in your mortgage and need to sell using a short sale this Step 8 is a must for you.

-OK you got me, it really is in this market but what I meant in the headline is it’s not king when a Realtor is simply trying to buy your listing.
-Many times Realtors will simply tell you what you want to hear on price so they can lock you up in a contract and pound a sign in the front yard — which goes back to my opening paragraph at the top where I was saying not all Realtors are the same.
-Yes, I wish I could always tell sellers what they want to hear, especially in this market where prices have fallen but it’s not really why you are having us over.
-You are having Realtors over to give their honest thoughts based off what the current market is saying so make sure they have comps with them to back the price they are suggesting.
+What I meant in the headline is it’s not king when a Realtor is simply trying to buy your listing.
+For example, many Realtors will simply tell you what you want to hear on price so they can lock you up in a contract and pound a sign in the front yard.
+This method goes back to my opening paragraph at the top where I said not all Realtors are the same.
+Yes, I wish I could always tell sellers what they want to hear, but it’s not really why you are having us over.
+You are having Realtors over to give their honest thoughts based off what the current market is saying.
+Make sure they have comps with them to back the price they are suggesting.

 Make sure you get a copy of all the papers you sign.
-The listing times and commission will be spelled out clearly in the contract as well that you should have discussed with the Realtor by this point so double check all the terms and best of luck.
+The listing times and commission will be spelled out clearly in the contract.